thouqeer-07/PDF.BOT--RAG/README.md

 ## 🧠 How It Works

 1. User Creats account and login.
-2. Doing OAuth For Connecting with Google Drive.
+2. Doing OAuth For Connecting securely with Google Drive.
 3. Uploads a **PDF**, stored securely in Google Drive.
 4. Text is extracted → embeddings generated via **Google Generative AI**.
 5. Embeddings stored in **Qdrant** for retrieval.